Data-driven discovery of quasiperiodically driven dynamics: Kernels and integral operators

+where the $^*$ denotes a complex conjugate.
 All these properties of the $\lambda_j$ and $\phi_j$ are useful for \emph{kernel-based learning}, in which we recreate or extrapolate an unknown function from some samples, using these $\phi_j$s as a basis.

-\paragraph{Kernel based learning} Two of the main advantages of kernel based approaches is that while the $\phi_j$ can be approximated to any degree of accuracy by solving an eigenvalue equation of a data-driven matrix [see Algorithm~\ref{algo:kernel}]; and they can be easily extended from vectors to a continuous function over the entire data space $\real^{k(|Q|+1)}$ and thus on $\Omega$.
-The $\phi_j$s also happen to be left singular vectors of the asymmetric operator $\tilde{K}_\epsilon$, with $\sqrt{\lambda_j}$ and $\gamma_j$ being the associated singular values and right singular vectors.
-Thus for an arbitrary point $z\in \real^{k(|Q|+1)}$, we have
+\paragraph{Kernel based learning} Given an unknown function $f : \real^{\alpha(Q+1)} \to \real^d$, a \emph{learning} technique tries to approximate it by vectors chosen from some suitable function space, called a search / hypothesis space.
+In our case, this space is a finite-dimensional subspace of $L^2(\mu)$ spanned by eigenvectors $\phi_j$ of the kernel integral operator.
+A main advantage of a kernel based approach is that the $\phi_j$ can be approximated to any degree of accuracy by solving an eigenvalue equation of a data-driven matrix [see Algorithm~\ref{algo:kernel}].
+A second advantage is that the $\phi_j$ extends easily from vectors to a continuous function over the entire data space $\real^{\alpha (Q+1)}$, irrespective of the nature of the measure $\mu$

+Note that the $\phi_j$ are members of the space $L^2(\mu)$.
+This makes the $\phi_j$ ill-defined as functions on the whole space $\real^{\alpha(Q+1)}$, or well-defined on only a subset of this space.
+Equation \eqref{eqn:dskn30} shows that due to the smoothing action of a kernel integral operator, $\phi_j$ extends to an actual function $\bar\phi_j$.
+It is an extension in the sense that